The Wang-Landau algorithm reaches the flat histogram criterion in finite time

 Note that in the implementation of the algorithm, the penalties $\theta_t$ need only be defined up to a normalizing constant, since they only appear in ratios of the form $\theta_t(i)/\theta_t(j)$.
 We therefore introduce the following notation:

 and we note $Z_t$ the collection of all the $Z_t^{(i,j)}$.
-Some intuition behind the study of such ratios comes from considering update (\ref{eq:rightupdate}).
+Some intuition behind the study of such ratios comes from considering update (\ref{eqrightupdate}).
 With this update, assume that for each $i$, $\mathbb{E}[\Ind_{\mathcal X_i}(X_t)]=\phi_i$.
-Then we could easily check that for each pair $(i, j)$, $\mathbb{E}[Z_t^{(i,j)}|Z_{t-1}^{(i,j)}]=Z_{t-1}^{(i,j)}$, so this process would be constant on average.
-The remainder of this paper hinges on two facts: that we can control $(Z_t)$, in the sense that $Z_t^{(i,j)}/t \to 0$; and that if we control $(Z_t)$, then we control the frequencies of visits $(\nu_t/t)$.
+Then we could easily check that for each pair $(i, j)$, $\mathbb {E}[Z_t^{(i,j)}|Z_{t-1}^{(i,j)}]=Z_{t-1}^{(i,j)}$, so this process would be constant on average.
+The remainder of this paper hinges on two facts: that we can control $(Z_t)$ in the sense that $Z_t^{(i,j)}/t \to0$, and that if we control $(Z_t)$, then we control the frequencies of visits $(\nu_t/t)$.

 More generally, notice that with fixed $\gamma$, the pair $(X_t, Z_t)$ forms a homogeneous Markov chain.
-If we could prove that this chain is irreducible, then it would imply that its proportion of visits to the set $\mathcal X_i \times \mathbb R^{d(d-1)}$ converges to some value in $[0,1]$.
+We would like to prove that its proportion of visits to the set $\mathcal X_i \times\mathbb R^{d(d-1)}$ converges to some value in $[0,1]$; one way to prove this is to show that the chain is irreducible.
 We would then need to check that the limit is indeed the desired frequency $\phi_i$ for all $i$.
 Unfortunately, properties of the joint chain $(X_t, Z_t)$ are difficult to establish due to the complexity of its transition kernel.
 Finding a so-called drift function for the joint Markov chain is also typically difficult.
 In general, we are not able to show that the chain is irreducible.
-In section \ref{sec:dequals2}, we prove directly that $Z_t^{1,2}/t\to 0$ in the special case $d=2$, under some assumptions.
-In section \ref{sec:proofanyd}, we make more restrictive assumptions which imply irreducibility.
+In Section \ref{secdequals2}, we prove directly that $Z_t^{1,2}/t\to0$ in the special case $d=2$, under some assumptions.
+In Section \ref{secproofanyd}, we make more restrictive assumptions which imply irreducibility.
 In both cases, we show the implication of this convergence on the frequencies of visits.